 If you like anything by Alfred Hitchcock, you'll be sure to like M. It's sharp, twisted, and riddled with suspense.
 It's flawlessly constructed and even more flawlessly performed.
 You'll never be able to look at a balloon the same way again.

 5. Psycho (1960)

-As the first-ever slasher movie, Psycho features one of the most famous movie murderers of all time: Norman Bates.
-This is somewhat surprising, given that we don't even know he's a murderer for most of the film.
+As the first-ever slasher movie, Psycho features one of the most famous movie murderers of all time: Norman Bates (played by Anthony Perkins).
+This is interesting, given that we don't even know he's a murderer for most of the film.

 Pit-stopping at the Bates Motel after running off with her boss' cash, Marion meets Bates in his gloomily-lit hotel, unaware that he suffers with a fatal Dissociative Identity Disorder.

 Directed by David Fincher

 Starring Morgan Freeman, Brad Pitt, Kevin Spacey